Exi(s)t

 Exi(s)t is the second studio album by American metalcore band, Reflections.
 The album was released October 22, 2013 through labels eOne Music and Good Fight Entertainment.
-The album was produced by Eyal Levi, who has produced albums for bands such as August Burns Red, The Black Dahlia Murder, Motionless in White, Unearth, and Whitechapel.
+The album was produced by Eyal Levi, who has produced albums for bands such as August Burns Red, the Black Dahlia Murder, Motionless in White, Unearth, and Whitechapel.

 The first single from Exi(s)t, titled "My Cancer," was released for download through iTunes and all other digital retailers on September 10, 2013.
 Reflections simultaneously released a lyric video for the single through their YouTube channel.
-Vocalist Jake Foster explained "My Cancer" and some of the background to their music writing: "This song was written to speak to a lot of people in my life and I hope that other people can use it the same way and connect with us... we aren't writing music as a gimmick.
+Vocalist Jake Wolf explained "My Cancer" and some of the background to their music writing: "This song was written to speak to a lot of people in my life and I hope that other people can use it the same way and connect with us... we aren't writing music as a gimmick.
 We write music to express our struggles and triumphs to try and let people know that they are not alone.
 We couldn't be more excited for everyone to hear the new song.
 Hopefully everyone enjoys the new album."

 The album was leaked a few days prior to its actual release date.